sig-cm/sig-cm.github.io/_news/JCDL-2020-CFP.md

 - Accepted submissions can be revised before August 1st.
 At the time we will post all accepted submissions to the workshop website.

 **Instructions for Submission**
-Please submit a PDF, DOC, or TXT document to `nmweber@uw.edu` by June 28th.
+Please submit a PDF, DOC, Markdown, or TXT document to `nmweber@uw.edu` by June 28th.
 You may use any format or citation style that you prefer - However, we do suggest following the conference's [ACM template](https://www.acm.org/publications/proceedings-template).

 All Submissions will be reviewed by the organizing committee, and feedback (regardless of acceptance) will be provided to authors.
 If you have any questions please feel to contact an organizer in advance of the deadline for submissions.
 <br>